 Food intolerance does not trigger the immune system and is not life threatening or the same as a food allergy, although it may share similar symptoms like diarrhea and stomach pain.
 For example, a child with a milk allergy must avoid all milk products, while a child who is lactose intolerant (lacking the enzyme to break down natural sugars in milk), but not allergic, may be able to consume small amounts of dairy.

-It is estimated that eight percent of children in the U.S. have a food allergy.
+It is estimated that 8% of children in the U.S. have a food allergy.
 The most common food allergies in children are peanuts, milk, shellfish and tree nuts.
-These foods, along with egg, fish, soy and wheat, account for 90 percent of all food allergy reactions (among children and adults).
+These foods, along with egg, fish, soy and wheat, account for 90% of all food allergy reactions (among children and adults).
 While your child may outgrow milk, egg, soy or wheat allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.